DaveBackus/Data_Bootcamp_Book/pandas-input.md

 The files are constructed to have identical content.

-**Exercise.** Change the file extension from `.xls` to `.xlsx` and run the modified code.
+**Exercise.** Change the file extension in `url2` from `.xls` to `.xlsx` and run the modified code.
 What do you get?

 ## Properties of dataframes

 Ok, so we read a file and assigned its contents to `df`.
 But what is `df`?
 What kinds of things can we do with it?

-We can start by finding its type:  Use the handy `type()` function and enter `type(df)` in the IPython console.
+We start by finding its type.
+We use the handy `type()` function and enter `type(df)` in the IPython console.
 It responds:  `pandas.core.frame.DataFrame`.
 More simply, it's a **dataframe**.
 A dataframe is another example of a data structure, like a list or a dictionary, that organizes data in a specific way.
 A dataframe has three components:  a table of data, column labels, and row labels.

 Typically columns are variables and the column labels give us their names.
 In our example, the second column has the name `x1` and its values follow below it.
 The rows are then observations, and the row labels give us their names.
 This is a standard setup and we'll do our best to conform to it.
 If the data come in some other form, we'll try to convert it.